 In Papua New Guinea (PNG), there is a political focus on future policy directions, including in relation to the extractives sector.
-Potential policy changes could include changes to the existing Mining Act, the level and manner of local equity participation in

-Political events, Government actions, changes in law and regulation and inability to maintain title projects, taxation regimes, changes to banking and foreign exchange controls, and/or changes in controls pertaining to the holding of cash and remittance of profits and capital to the parent company.
+Potential policy changes could include changes to the existing Mining Act, the level and manner of local equity participation in projects, taxation regimes, changes to banking and foreign exchange controls, and/or changes in controls pertaining to the holding of cash and remittance of profits and capital to the parent company.

 On 24 April 2020 the PNG Government announced that the Special Mining Lease for the Porgera mining operation would not be renewed.
 The PNG Government has stated that the decision relates to alleged issues specifically related to environmental damages claims and resettlement at the Porgera mine and has no bearing on any other operations, including Lihir, or advanced exploration projects, including Wafi-Golpu.
 The PNG Prime Minister stated that Wafi-Golpu remained one of the Government's priority projects for development.
+More recently, the PNG Government has taken preliminary steps to introduce a production sharing regime for the mining sector by publishing a proposed new organic law in the National Gazette on 16 July 2020.
+The proposed organic law requires the approval of a two thirds majority of Parliament and, if passed in its current form, purports to transfer ownership of minerals from the PNG State to State owned entities who would then be responsible for negotiating mineral production sharing arrangements.
+As drafted, the proposed organic law will not apply to Lihir, but could potentially apply to Wafi-Golpu if a mining lease or mining development contract is not in place before the effective date for the proposed organic law, which the PNG Prime Minister has indicated is intended to be 2025.